• about

 my museum adventures

-With more than twenty years at the Smithsonian Institution, I am a curator at the National Museum of African American History and Culture.
-My work critically engages the intersections of history, culture, music, and the performing arts.
-My research and curatorial practice focus on the acquisition, study, and interpretation of material culture, with a sustained commitment to developing collections that reflect the diversity and significance of music and the broader performing arts.
-I develop exhibitions, public programs, publications, and digital media that interpret history and creative expression with both innovation and scholarly rigor.
-Central to my approach is cultivating collaborative relationships with artists, families, estates, and communities to ensure their experiences are authentically represented.
+With over twenty years of experience, I work at the intersection of history, cultural heritage, and the performing arts, shaping collections and advancing public understanding.
+My work engages the relationships among history, culture, music, and performance.
+My research and curatorial practice emphasize the acquisition, study, and interpretation of material culture, with a sustained commitment to building collections that capture the diversity and significance of music and the performing arts.
+I curate exhibitions, public programs, publications, and digital media that interpret history and creative expression with both innovation and scholarly rigor.
+Central to my approach is fostering collaborative relationships with artists, families, estates, and communities to ensure their stories are authentically represented.

 copyright © 2026 timothy anne burnside - all rights reserved.